cbcrg/tcoffee/docs/tcoffee_manual.rst

-Identifying Occurrences of a Motif: Mocca
+Identifying occurrences of a motif: Mocca
 -----------------------------------------
 Mocca is a special mode of T-Coffee that allows you to extract a serie of repeats from a single sequence or a set of sequences.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.
 If you want to use Mocca, simply type: